suxuekun/libpyiotcloud/_android_app/README.md

 - Build using the following command:

   - ionic cordova build android
-    This generates an APK file in the following path platforms\android\app\build\outputs\apk\debug\app-debug.apk A copy of the APK has is available iot-portal-app-debug.apk
+    (This generates an APK file in the following path platforms\android\app\build\outputs\apk\debug\app-debug.apk .
+A copy of this APK has is made available.
+Refer to iot-portal-app-debug.apk)

 - Run on an <b>Android emulator</b> from <b>Android Studio</b>,